ipernet/bitcoin-core-wallet-docs/README.md

 - **Derivation path**: BIP44

-- First (non-hardened) derived address can be used as a first account:
+- The first (non-hardened) derived address can be used as your first account:

     - **Private key**: `0xa45ed09c1c0a70533078f980cc8ee58756ddbef012dcfe6cbece7cb49ab258eb`
     - **Account (address)**: